lesaux/puppet-kibana4/README.md

 [*service_name*]

 Name of the Kibana4 service.
-Defaults to 'kibana4'.
+Defaults to 'kibana'.

 [*manage_init_file*]